LevSelector.com |

 - it is difficult to limit yourself to many small portions.

-It is much easier and more comfortable to stop eating for some time (first half of the day),
+It is much easier and more comfortable to stop

 and then eat normal portions at night.